ome/omero-documentation/omero/developers/Java.rst

 Sudo (working within another user's context)
 --------------------------------------------

-The next example shows how one can work within another user's context.
-For example a data analyst doing some analysis on behalf of a user and attaching the results to the user's data.
+The next code snippet shows how you can work within another user's context.
+This could for example be a data analyst doing some analysis on behalf of a user and attaching the results to the user's data.
 The important point is that the user will be the owner of these results and can work with them as usual.
-The user and analyst don't have to be member of a read-annotate group.
-But the 'analyst' user has to be a 'light admin' user with 'sudo' permission.
+The user and 'analyst' do not have to be member of a read-annotate group (see :doc:`Server/Permissions`), but the 'analyst' has to be a 'light administrator' with 'sudo' permission, see :doc:`Server/LightAdmins`.

 ::